geojeff/linelizer/README.md

 	npm install vows

+Then, you should be able to run all tests with:

+    vows tests/*

+and individual tests with:

+    node tests/searching.js, for example

 TODO Items
 ==========
 * Add a command line parameter for controlling sorting, which is not done presently.